Armand Duplantis: 2025: Multiple new world records, 3rd outdoor and indoor world titles, century mark, Laureus award, 5th diamond league title and 6.30 m

 On 28 February, Duplantis broke his own world record for the 11th time at the All Star Perche in Clermont-Ferrand, France.
 After securing victory at the competition with a 6.07 m clearance, Duplantis raised the bar to 6.27 m and cleared it in his first attempt.
 His debut song "Bop", released just in time for the pole vault meeting, was being played at the arena when he made the world record jump.

 In a conversation with Puma's CEO Arne Freundt, released on 18 March as a part of the sports company's annual report, Duplantis indicated he believed he can push the pole vault world record to 6.40 m in the next few years while 6.30 m is his target in the near future.

 On 22 March, Duplantis won the World Athletics Indoor Championships in Nanjing with a winning height of 6.15 m to register a hat-trick of world indoor titles.
 Duplantis was pushed all the way by Greece's Emmanouil Karalis, who cleared a height of 6.05 m.
 In another era, Karalis would have comfortably been crowned a world champion indoors.
 However, at Nanjing, he became the only man in a championship final to clear a height of 6.05 m and not win gold.

 Going into the defence of his world indoor title at Nanjing, Duplantis had a total of 98 clearances over six meters.
 With four clearances of six meters or higher at Nanjing, Duplantis surpassed the century mark to register an aggregate total of 102 jumps over six meters.
 In comparison, the next best was former world record holder Sergey Bubka with a career total of 46 clearances of six metres or more.

-On 21 April, Duplantis won the 2025 Laureus World Sportsman of the Year to became only the second track-and-field athlete to win the award, after Usain Bolt, and the only field athlete to do so.
+On 21 April, Duplantis won the 2025 Laureus World Sportsman of the Year to become only the second track-and-field athlete to win the award, after Usain Bolt, and the only field athlete to do so.
 The award came after a third consecutive nomination and fourth nomination overall, having been previously nominated for the award in 2021, 2023 and 2024.

 On 15 June, Duplantis set a further world record, his 12th overall and his fourth in a Diamond League meeting, with a first time clearance of 6.28 m at the home Diamond League meeting held in Stockholm Olympic Stadium.
 He previously broke the world record twice in Poland, twice in Belgrade, Serbia, twice in Eugene, Oregon, once in Scotland and China, and three times in France, including the 2024 Paris Olympics.
 This is the first time he has set a world record in his home country, Sweden, fulfilling a missing piece of achievement in his list of accolades.